You may have heard that it takes 10,000 hours to learn a new skill.

 Once you have picked a skill to learn, the first task is to deconstruct the skill into smaller sub-skills.

-For example, when learning tennis, you might split the skill into (1) how to hold the racket, (2) how to serve, (3) how to return using a backhand etc.
+For example, when learning graphic design, you might split the skill into (1) how to use the software, (2) understanding design theory, (3) how to sell your design services, etc.

 You must attempt to learn enough about each of these sub-skills that you can self-correct during your dedicated practice.
 This will prevent going back and forth between study materials.